Federal Direct Loan

 Please note - If this is your first loan at Lehman College, be sure to complete your Loan Entrance Counseling online at www.studentloans.gov.

-- If this is your first Federal Direct Loan in the past 10 years, be sure to complete your Master Promissory Note online at www.studentloans.gov.
+- If this is your first Federal Direct Loan in the past 10 years, or if your previous Master Promissory Note has expired, be sure to complete a new Master Promissory Note online at www.studentloans.gov.

 *Additional loan requests require a paper application.